Subhoshri/Chatbot/README.md

   - Numpy
   - NLTK

-Refer `requirements.txt` for installing all the dependencies.
+Refer to `requirements.txt` for installing all the dependencies.

 ## Setup Instructions